rahul0705/rahul0705.github.io/README.md

 Playwright checks metadata, internal references, feeds, crawl policy, analytics, CMS behavior, and resume exports against the generated site.
 Failures identify the artifact or page involved.

-CI validates the final build before uploading deployment artifacts.
+CI validates the uploaded build before deployment.
 Deployment also depends on the browser suite, which checks every sitemap page and the 404 page for horizontal overflow at 320, 375, 390, 640, 768, 820, and 1024 CSS pixels.
 Open navigation and resume export menus and expanded resume skills are checked at those widths as well.
 These automated checks catch layout regressions; visual review on real mobile devices remains useful for issues